 Every year at the end of April, I start to feel anxious that we haven’t done enough in our homeschooling this year.
-I think back to what I’d planned last summer and fall, and somehow what we’ve done just doesn’t feel like it measures up.
+I think back to what I’d planned last summer and fall.
+Somehow what we’ve done just doesn’t feel like it measures up.
+And I wonder, “what are the steps to completing your homeschool year?”

 Come the end of May, when we begin pulling all of the work together and typing up a summary of the year, my outlook improves!